Electric-Coin-Company/zcash-docs/source/rtd_pages/ux_wallet_checklist.rst

 =============================

-We have compiled a checklist of good practices that can be applied to any cryptocurrency wallet with a graphic user interface. `Download the UX Checklist PDF <https://z.cash/static/zcash-ux-checklist-20180529.pdf>`_ .
+We have compiled a checklist of good practices that can be applied to any cryptocurrency wallet with a graphic user interface. :download:`Download the UX Checklist PDF <pdfs/zcash-ux-checklist.pdf>` .

 Zcash Features
 --------------